mhelmkampf/hamlet_phylogeny/README.md

-# README -- Code and data package
+# README – Code and data package

-This repository contains data and code used for the manuscript titled **"Radiation with reproductive isolation in the near-absence of phylogenetic signal"** by Helmkampf, Coulmance, et al., published in *Science Advances* (2025).
+This repository contains data and code used for the manuscript titled **"Radiation with reproductive isolation in the near-absence of phylogenetic signal"** by Helmkampf, Coulmance, et al. published in *Science Advances* (2025).
 Larger datasets, particularly VCF files, are available in the accompanying **Dryad repository**: [DOI 10.5061/dryad.gxd2547z7](https://doi.org/10.5061/dryad.gxd2547z7).
 The raw sequencing data can be found at the [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home) under the project accession numbers PRJEB75494, PRJEB74501, and PRJEB76552.

 ## Repository Structure